Hi and let me welcome you again to Munsch's Musings

 John and I share five daughters.
 My step-daughters are Traci, Teri, and Toni.
 And my girls are Emily and Amanda.

-We have two son-in-laws Brad and Doug.
+We have two son-in-laws Brian and Doug.
 Our children are all grown and actively living there lives and pursuing their own dreams.
 All of the girls are college grads.
-The three older girls work in the business sector, Emily works at a law firm and is in school working toward a Paralegal degree.
-Amanda is a certified social worker and working on her Masters degree.
-Brad is a History teacher and Doug works in the non-profit sector.
+The three older girls work in the business sector, Emily works at a law firm and is a Paralegal.
+Amanda is a certified social worker and is working as a pediatric social worker for the Marshfield Clinic, in Marshfield, Wisconsin.
+Brian is a large machine maintainance Supervisor for a company in Sheboygan, Wisconsin and Doug works in the non-profit sector in Milwaukee County.
 We are proud of their accomplishments and are always excited to hear about the happenings in their lives.
 They are truly the jewels in my tapestry of life.

 Hobbies and Interests

 It probably goes without saying that I love to read and I love to write.
-I am currently reading two books.
-And generally read a large number on young adult books each year to stay current with the literature my students are reading.
+I generally read a large number on young adult books each year to stay current with the literature my students are reading.
 I also read magazines.
 My favorites are Smithsonian Magizine and Country Living.
 My other reading passion is the newspaper on Sunday mornings with breakfast.

 I majored in Art in High School and studied Graphic and Applied Arts at MATC so art and creativity are important to me.
 I love to draw, paint, craft, and turn what my husband would call "trash to treasures".
 My most resent project was an old dollhouse I tranformed into a Christmas gingerbread house.
 I am also restoring an antique quilt that dates back to the 1930's.
 It was an auction find for $3.00!